Attorney J. Bradley Smith answering the question: “Are breath test results always accurate?”

 About the Author:

 Brad Smith is a Managing Member with Arnold & Smith, PLLC where he focuses on the areas of criminal defense, DUI / DWI defense and traffic defense.
 Mr. Smith began his legal career in Charlotte, North Carolina as an Assistant District Attorney.
 In 2006, he entered private practice focusing almost entirely on criminal defense.

-Born and raised in Charlotte, Mr. Smith is married with his two sons’ and one daughter.
+Born and raised in Charlotte, Mr. Smith is married with one son and one daughter.
 In his free time, he enjoys traveling, boating, golf and hiking near his mountain home in western North Carolina.